juliuspr/on-hornplaying/content/mental-models/thinking/sound/_index.md

 title: Sound
 view: list-essays
 ---

-Mental models related to Sound
+About thinking in sound.
+This relates to Epistemology